innovationinsoftware/docker-k8s-kickstart/labs/helm/index.md

 ```

 **Step 6:** Confirm application is accessible.
-Run the ouput from the following command to get the URL the application is running on and load in your browser.
+Run the ouput from the `upgrade` command to get the URL the application is running on and load in your browser.

 **Step 7:** Deploy a new release
 Now the app is available publicly let's deploy an updated release.